Professional Liability Insurance Requirements

 - Requirements are for a minimum $2,000,000.00 coverage per occurrence

-- An extended discovery and reporting period of a minimum of two years is obligatory.
+- An extended discovery and reporting period of a minimum of two years is necessary (note: courtesy registration, including cross provincial practice registration, may be exempted from this requirement).

 Where Can You Access Individual PLI Coverage?